Agentic AI - Prompt Engineering

 Frequently asked questions

-How do I write a good tool description?
+How do I write a good tool description for an agent?

-A good tool description states when to use the tool, required arguments, what the tool returns, and when not to use it.
-The agent should not infer tool policy from names alone.
+A good tool description states when to use the tool, the required arguments, what the tool returns, and when not to use it.
+The agent should not infer tool policy from the tool name alone.
+A two sentence description plus an explicit failure case usually performs better than a long paragraph of capability marketing.

-Use no memory for stateless tasks, sliding windows for short sessions, summaries for long conversations, vector memory for retrieval, and hybrid memory when both history and knowledge matter.
+Use no memory for stateless tasks, sliding windows for short sessions, summaries for long conversations, vector memory for retrieval over past interactions, and hybrid memory when both history and knowledge matter.
+Memory choice usually has more impact on cost and quality than model choice for long running agents.

-The prompt structure works broadly, but tool syntax differs across providers and frameworks.
-Always verify generated formats against current framework docs before shipping.
+The prompt structure works broadly across modern instruction tuned models.
+Tool call syntax differs across providers and frameworks, so the builder generates framework specific text for LangGraph, CrewAI, and Anthropic tool use.
+Always verify the generated format against current framework docs before shipping.

-The lint checks whether the prompt has a clear role, success criteria, output format, fallback policy, examples, and valid-looking tool schemas.
+The lint checks whether the prompt has a clear role, success criteria, output format, fallback policy, examples, and valid looking tool schemas.
 It catches common omissions, not semantic correctness.
+A passing lint does not guarantee a good agent, but a failing lint almost always predicts a brittle one.